Want to give back, mama? Here’s where you can volunteer in Singapore during the COVID-19 period

 Ideally we all give to charities throughout the year, but with busy schedules and family life there’s always a reason to forget.
-Seize that good intention now!
+Now that we’re spending more time at home and learning to be grateful for the simple yet essential things in life, seize that good intention now!
 We would love our kids to grow up being kind and grateful, and the best way of teaching that is modelling it.
-Here are some ways you and your family can volunteer in Singapore and help the less privileged, now!
+Here are some ways you and your family can volunteer in Singapore and help the less privileged!